earth-system-radiation/pyRTE-RRTMGP/README.md

 <!-- start-installation-section -->

 pyRTE-RRTMGP is available as a [conda package for Linux (x86_64)](https://anaconda.org/conda-forge/pyrte_rrtmgp).
 You can install it from the `conda-forge` channel:

 ```bash
 conda install -c conda-forge pyrte_rrtmgp
 ```

+This will install the package in your current conda environment.
+If you want to install the package in a different environment, activate your environment before running the `conda install` command above.

 After installing the package, you can import it in your Python code: